nmsteve/Assist-token/readme.md

 ## Deployment instructions

-There are two contrctions to deploy- Assist and AssistDividendTracker.<br>
+There are two contracts to deploy- Assist and AssistDividendTracker.<br>

 ### Assist Contract
 You have to pass 5 parameters as seen in  2_deploy_Assist.js deployments scripts.